Last updated: March 15, 2018

 - Payment information, such as a credit or debit card number;

-- Comments, feedback, posts and other content you submit to a Wiley service; and
+- Comments, feedback, posts and other content you provide to Wiley (including through a Wiley website);

 Information We Receive From Other Sources

-Wiley may hold information about you if you use any of the other websites we operate or the other services we provide.
-We also work closely with third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies) and may receive information about you from them.
+Wiley may receive information about you if you use any of the websites we operate or the other services we provide.
+We also work closely with third parties (including, for example, business partners and sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, academic institutions, search information providers, and credit reference agencies) from whom Wiley may receive information about you.

 Use of Your Information

-Wiley may use your personal information in the following ways (after obtaining your consent, if required):
+In addition, we may use your information in the following ways (after obtaining your consent, if required):

-- To carry out our obligations arising from any contracts entered into between you and us and to provide you with information about products and services that you request from us;
+- To provide you with information about products and services that you request from us;

-- To send you periodic catalogues from Wiley, if you have consented to receive them;
+- To send you periodic catalogues from Wiley;

-- To provide you with information about other products, events and services we offer that are similar to those you have already purchased or inquired about or other communications containing information about new products and services or upcoming events of ours, our affiliates and non-affiliated third parties such as societies and sponsors, if you have consented to receive this information;
+- To provide you with information about other products, events and services we offer that are either (i) similar to those you have already purchased or inquired about, or (ii) entirely new products, events and services;

-- To notify you about changes or updates to our websites;
+- To notify you about changes or updates to our websites, products, or services;

-- To allow you to participate in interactive features of our service, when you choose to do so; and
+- To allow you to participate in interactive features of our service; and

-- For any other purpose that we may notify you of from time to time, providing that we have sought your consent.
+- For any other purpose that we may notify you of from time to time.

-Wiley will not disclose your personal information to any third party except as follows:
+Wiley will not disclose to or share your personal information with any unaffiliated third party except as follows:

-- Where necessary in connection with services provided by third parties (i) who provide us with a wide range of office, administrative, information technology, production and business management services, and (ii) who are required to comply with this policy;
+- Where necessary in connection with services provided by third parties (i) who provide us with a wide range of office, administrative, information technology, production, payment, or business management services, and (ii) who are required to comply with this policy;

-- If you voluntarily provide information in response to an advertisement, with the third party serving the advertisement;
+- Where you voluntarily provide information in response to an advertisement from a third party;

-- In the event that all or substantially all of the business or assets of Wiley relating to this service are sold or otherwise assigned to another entity, personally identifiable information may be transferred to such entity; and
+- Where all or substantially all of the business or assets of Wiley relating to our services are sold, assigned, or transferred to another entity.

 Cross Border Transfers